codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/saml-setup.md

 toc: true
 ---

-As Identity Providers (IdPs) come in all shapes and sizes, this topic discusses in general what you must do to configure Federated SSO.
+As Identity Providers (IdPs) come in all shapes and sizes, this topic discusses in general what you must do to configure Federated SSO for SAML.
   As you will see in the description below, the person in your organization responsible for managing your IdP will need to interact with Codefresh support to successfully set up a trust between your IdP and Codefresh as an SP.

 {:.text-secondary}